 - Tikinxic: achiote paste used in grilled fish dishes

-- Panuchos: a tortilla cooked until a slightly puffy then stuffed with refried beans and lightly fried until crispy
+- Panuchos: a corn tortilla stuffed with beans then lightly fried until crispy

-- Salbutes: similar to panuchos but without the refried beans inside; they are less crispy than panuchos
+- Salbutes: similar to panuchos but without the beans inside; they are less crispy than panuchos

 My List of Best Restaurants in Mérida